gajus/gitdown/README.md

 The anchor name must match `/^[a-z]+[a-z0-9\-_:\.]*$/i`.

-Gitdown will throw an error if the anchor is not found.
+GitDown will throw an error if the anchor is not found.

 <h4 id="features-reference-an-anchor-in-the-repository-json-configuration">JSON Configuration</h4>